the-turing-way/the-turing-way/book/website/communication/binder.md

 There is no way to access files which are not public from mybinder.org.
 You should consider all information in your Binder as public, meaning that:

-- there should be no passwords, tokens, keys etc in your GitHub repo;
+- there should be no passwords, tokens, keys and such in your GitHub repo;
 - you should not type passwords into a Binder running on mybinder.org; and
 - you should not upload your private SSH key or API token to a running Binder.